Artist Biograpgy

 Teaching

-I have provided training to Design and Technology teaching and support staff covering various practical skills including metal clay, textiles, basic silversmithing, and CAD/CAM using 3D printers and laser cutters.
-This has included the health and safety regulations and risk assessment considerations around each activity.
+Alongside this, I’ve delivered training for Design & Technology staff, covering practical skills such as metal clay, textiles, basic silversmithing, and CAD/CAM with 3D printers and laser cutters, as well as the health and safety and risk assessment requirements for each area.

 I have taught over 30 workshops to adults through ceramic cafes, sure start centres, the W.I. and under the staff wellbeing programme at a school.
 These have included:

-• painting ceramic pendants
+painting ceramic pendants

-• polymer clay jewellery
+polymer clay jewellery

-• silver stacking rings
+silver stacking rings

-• beaded jewellery
+beaded jewellery

-• gemstone pendants
+gemstone pendants

 Exhibitions and collaborations

-• Oxmarket Gallery, Chichester as part of the Midhurst Handy and Divine artists collective.
+Oxmarket Gallery, Chichester as part of the Midhurst Handy and Divine artists collective.

-• Roots Gallery, Coventry - Highlighting the route from education into the workplace, celebrating pupils success.
+Roots Gallery, Coventry - Highlighting the route from education into the workplace, celebrating pupils success.

-• Collaborations with other local artists to take part in the Chichester Art trail.
+Collaborations with other local artists to take part in the Chichester Art trail.

 Achievements and Testimonials